Relevant to what’s happening today.

 Similar to Olson’s Rise and Decline, Joseph Tainter’s The Collapse of Complex Societies (1988) is more industrial-grade material to build my sturdier, more informed, and more realistic view of the present.
 (H/T to LE contributor Evan Parker PhD for recommending it.)

 Tainter began his career in the branch of anthropology that focuses on archeological evidence as opposed to the study of contemporary people.
 He became interested in the topic of collapse because it is such a recurring theme in human history — and often, the collapses were truly massive in scope, like the Egyptian, Roman, Mayan empires.
-Yet remarkably, this was no unifying theory that could explain how once mighty, sophisticated, and wealthy cultures could vanish from the landscape.
+Yet remarkably, there was no unifying theory that could explain how once mighty, sophisticated, and wealthy cultures could vanish from the landscape.

 Tainter’s 1988 book, which covers thousands of years of human civilization and draws upon a staggering number of disciplines (archeology, economics, geography, geology, statistics, history, and law), essentially created the academic subdiscipline of societal collapse.
 Observed a 2020 feature story in the New York Times Magazine, “before Tainter, collapse was simply not a thing.”
 Ben Ehrenreich, “How Do You Know When Society Is About to Fall Apart?,” NY Times Magazine, Nov 4, 2020.